The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

-In the case of sets of rate matrices whose constraints on matrix entries are polynomial, $ \mathcal{Q} $, we set $B$ (the point at which we take the tangents) to be the matrix which has unit value off-diagonal entries and whose diagonal entries ensure zero column sum.
+Note that whenever scale multiples of the matrix $B$ lie within the model under consideration (which is certainly the case for $J_{codon}$ in the MG-style models considered here), the matrix $B$ is guaranteed to also be in the linear version of the model: $B$ occurs as the tangent vector to smooth paths on the line that goes from $0$ to $B$.
+One obvious such path is $A(t):=(1+t)B$, which gives $A(0)=B=A'(0)$.
+We also note that finding the tangent space of a matrix space $\mathcal{A}$ at $0$ as opposed to $B$ would give a different space as a result.
+In particular: Lemma \ref{kitten} states that in the case of homogeneous constraints, $ T_{0}(\mathcal{A}) $ and the linear closure are identical.

 To find the linear version of $ \mathcal{Q} $, we treat constraints on off diagonal entries the same way as they are treated in Lemma \ref{burrich} ($c_{ij}(0) = 1$) and treat diagonal entries to be the entry required to ensure zero column sum.